 No bigger than a crocus (that’s ‘Paulus Potter’ and Tulipa schrenkii in our photo) and almost as early, this selected form of the Pyrenean mountains wildflower N. minor is so small and perfect you may have trouble believing it’s real.
 Its tiny, bright yellow trumpets fit anywhere and force eagerly.
 1 Y-Y, 4-6”, zones 4-7S/9WC, from Holland.
 Last offered in 2004.
-Widely available elsewhere.
-We may offer this again periodically, or we could special order it for you.
+Available elsewhere, or we could special order it for you.

 LITTLE WITCH, 1921